shreyasajj/hass-free-sleep/README.md

    select "Integration" as the category.
 4. Click "Add".

-#### Install the integration
+#### 2. Install the integration

-1. Go to HACS in Home Assistant.
+1. Navigate to the HACS section in Home Assistant.
-2. Click on "Integrations".
-3. Search for "Free Sleep" and click on it.
+2. Search for "Free Sleep" and click on it.
-4. Click "Download" to install the integration.
+3. Click "Download" to install the integration.
-5. Restart Home Assistant.
+4. Restart Home Assistant.

 ### Manual Installation